OriginProtocol/security/templates/Contract-Code-Review.md

 #### Deploy

-- [ ] Check that any deployer permissions are removed after deploy
+- [ ] Deployer permissions are removed after deploy

 ## Strategy Specific

-_Remove this section if the code being reviewed is not a strategy_
+_Remove this section if the code being reviewed is not a strategy._

 #### Smart contract